-- > Fill out and submit the Accommodations Form - > Submit any IEP, 1040 or professional diagnosis documentation - > Your request will be presented to the Associate Dean for approval - > You will be notified of all approved accommodations
+- > Fill out and submit the Accommodations Form - Submit any IEP, 1040 or professional diagnosis documentation - > Your request will be presented to the Associate Dean for approval

-Chapel Pod Casts - Grace Bible College has the privilege of welcoming many gifted and talented speakers onto the campus each year.
-As a way to share these experiences with our on-line students, Pod Casts of these speaking events will be posted onto the website.
+Chapel Podcasts - Grace Christian University has the privilege of welcoming many gifted and talented speakers onto the campus each year.
+As a way to share these experiences with our online students, Podcasts of these speaking events will be posted onto the website.

-Empowerment Coaching - Grace Bible College has partnered with the Center for Empowerment Coaching who is convinced that empowerment creates engaged individuals and teams ... and that coaching is the most effective pathway to empowerment.
+Empowerment Coaching - Grace Christian University has partnered with the Center for Empowerment Coaching who is convinced that empowerment creates engaged individuals and teams ... and that coaching is the most effective pathway to empowerment.
 To be empowered means you have the opportunity and desire to take total responsibility for the choices you make and the actions you take.
-As a student of Grace Bible College you have the opportunity to enroll in both the Online Empowerment Coaching Training and the 6 week Coaching Practicum for free (\$1,000 value).
+As a student of Grace Christian University you have the opportunity to enroll in both the Online Empowerment Coaching Training and the 6 week Coaching Practicum for free (\$1,000 value).

-Grace Online Writing Lab (GraceOWL) - Grace Bible College is committed to providing the tools and services needed to help students succeed in their studies.
+Grace Online Writing Lab (GraceOWL) - Grace Christian University is committed to providing the tools and services needed to help students succeed in their studies.
 The GraceOWL is an online service for students to submit papers to be reviewed by qualified tutors and to receive feedback to aid in the completion of assignments.

-Library Services - The Library of Grace Bible College exists to augment, enhance and facilitate the academic pursuits of online students and faculty.
+Library Services - The Library of Grace Christian University exists to augment, enhance and facilitate the academic pursuits of online students and faculty.
 The Library is continually expanding its resources to support the curriculum and promote online student academic success.